How to write an accessibility statement

 Before you start you should check that this is still in line with the GDS sample template.

-Our version uses Markdown code as a simple way to mark heading, bullets and links and you will be able to convert this easily to HTML when you are finished (instructions below).
+Our version uses Markdown code as a simple way to mark heading, bullets and links.
+You will be able to convert this easily to HTML.

-Find the template document in step 2 above.
+Find the template document in step 2.
 Our template has all the guidance and section references in Word comments.

 4. Make a full list of all the accessibility issues